blicktz/gemini25live_twillio_call/docs/aiagent_backend_docs/aiagent_feature_checklist_QA.md

     *   **Question:** How will the AI agent determine the "most relevant" FAQ to answer a caller's question?
 What level of natural language understanding is expected for matching questions to FAQs?
     *   **Answer:** The list of FAQs will be provided to the AI model as part of its system prompt.
 The model's natural language understanding capabilities will be leveraged to match caller questions to the provided FAQs.
 If this approach proves insufficient, a RAG (Retrieval Augmented Generation) system will be considered for future enhancement.
     *   **Question:** What happens if the caller's question doesn't match any of the 20 FAQs?
 How will the agent respond? (e.g., "I'm sorry, I don't have information on that.
 Can I help with something else?").
-    *   **Answer:** If a caller's question does not match any of the provided FAQs, the AI agent will inform the caller that it doesn't have the answer, state that the question will be documented, and offer to forward it to the SMB owner.
+    *   **Answer:** If a caller's question does not match any of the provided FAQs, the AI agent will inform the caller that it doesn't have the answer, state that the question will be documented, and provided to the SMB owner.
+    *   **Question:** When the AI can't match a question to the 20 FAQs, the QA says it will "offer to forward it to the SMB owner."
+How will this forwarding mechanism work (email, SMS, in-app notification)?
+    *   **Answer:** Good catch, we can't forward call to SMB owner in real-time now.
+It should not offer to forward to SMB owner.
+Only the message taken will be offered to the SMB owner, not the call.

 **Technical Stack Requirements:**
 *   "must be a fastapi backend that has rate limiter and other necessary security measures"